FiwareTIConsoft/fiware-metaware/docs/installation_and_administration_manual.md

 Once you get the WAR package from `metaware`, you can deploy it on Tomcat.
 If the deploy goes fine, the root of Metaware will be available at `http://localhost:8080/metaware/api/v1/`.

+####Add admin user
+Metaware comes with a empty User collection, this means that at the very beginning (almost) none of the APIs will allow the selected operation (`401 Unauthorized` error will return).

+In order to really start using Metaware, a first admin user must be manually inserted in the MongoDB.
+The steps to do so are the following:
+1. open the `mongo` shell (or whatever mongo client you prefer)
+2. `use MetadataRepo`
+3. `db.users.insert({"name" : "admin", surname" : "admin", email" : "", "phone" : "", "company_id" : null, "department_id" : null, "username" : "admin", "password" : "8c6976e5b5410415bde908bd4dee15dfb167a9c873fc4bb8a81f6f2ab448a918", "role" : "admin"})`

+The value `8c6976e5b5410415bde908bd4dee15dfb167a9c873fc4bb8a81f6f2ab448a918` is the Sha256hex of the string "admin", this means to interact for the first time with Metaware APIs, the credentials to use are "admin" - "admin" (username - password).
+Of course you can insert whatever username and password you prefer, but keep in mind that the password string is the Sha256Hex of the plain password, and the role field contains the string "admin".

 ##Sanity check procedures
 You can verify that your environment is ready by checking the "responsiveness" of all the needed tools.